 (2) The CEO may require an applicant for a licence to submit such additional information in support of the application as the CEO specifies and the CEO may require any information in support of an application to be verified by statutory declaration.

-[Section 26N inserted by No. 53 of 1985 s.
-22; amended by No. 28 of 2006 s.
+[Section 26N inserted: No. 53 of 1985 s.
+22; amended: No. 28 of 2006 s.
 264.]

 26O.
 Regulations